Gordon's Garden Tomb

 5. During the time of Christ, there was a gate to Jerusalem called the Gennath Gate, which means Garden Gate.

-Josephus makes mention of this gate in his historical writings as well.
+Josephus mentions this gate in his historical writings as well.
 There was a road that passed by the stone quarry for travelers entering and leaving Jerusalem.
 Because the quarry had fallen out of use many years before Christ, it slowly developed into a garden and had a cistern and pool of water close by.
 Some of the rock was left, and the Romans crucified people upon it.
 This rock can be seen in the Church of the Holy Sepulchre today.
 It was an ideal place because it was just outside the city and located on a well-traveled road.
-The Romans crucified people in the most visible places possible, so all would learn what would happen to them if they disobeyed Roman laws.
+The Romans crucified people in the most visible places possible so all would learn what would happen to them if they disobeyed Roman laws.
 There were also tombs in the rock faces that were used for burials.

 Substantial remains of the First Wall have been found in the Jewish Quarter of the Old City of Jerusalem.
 In these latter excavations, the remains of the Gennath (Garden) Gate and the beginning of what is believed to be the Second Wall have been found, just where Josephus described them as being (cf. War 5.146).